 - Transfer to the braided dough to a lined baking sheet.
 Cover with damp dish towel and leave to rest for 10 minutes.

 - Sugar wash: Preheat the oven to 350F.
-Combine applesauce, sugar and coconut oil together into a small bowl.
+Combine applesauce, sugar and coconut oil (or aquafaba) together into a small bowl.
 Microwave for 15-30 seconds until the mixture is warm and melted.
 Whisk together and lightly brush the dough with sugar wash.

 - Bake: Bake for 40-45 minutes until the crust of the bread is golden brown.